jgm/cheapskate/README.markdown

 # Cheapskate

 This is an experimental Markdown processor.
+(A cheapskate is always in search of the best markdown.)
 It aims to process Markdown efficiently and in the most forgiving possible way.
-It is about seven times faster than pandoc---about the same as the C library peg-markdown---and uses a fifth the memory.
+It is about five times faster than pandoc---about the same as the C library peg-markdown---and uses a fifth the memory.
-(A cheapskate is always in search of the best markdown.)

 There is no such thing as an invalid Markdown document.
 Any string of characters is valid Markdown.
 So the processor should finish efficiently no matter what input it gets.
 Garbage in should not cause an error or exponential slowdowns.
-(All the "error" statements in the code below are things that "should not happen" on any input and indicate programming errors if they are triggered.)

 ## Extensions